-The Lewis R. Holland College of Business Building is located on the southwest side of the campus, west of Crouch Hall.
-This building contains computer laboratories, classrooms, lecture halls, and faculty offices for personnel of the College of Business.
+The Lewis R. Holland Building is located on the southwest side of the campus, west of Crouch Hall.
+This building contains computer laboratories, classrooms, lecture halls, and faculty offices for the College of Business.
+Also housed in Holland Hall are the Graduate School, TRIO Programs, and the Center for Service Learning and Civic Engagement.

 The Tom Jackson Industrial Arts Building, renovated in 1999, is located at John A. Merritt Boulevard and 35th Avenue.
-Instructional staff offices for the Department of Industrial Arts and Technology are in this building.
-This facility also houses The School of Allied Health Professions Departments of Cardio-Respiratory Care Sciences, Health Information Management and Medical Technology.
+Instructional staff offices for the Aeronautical and Industrial Technology (AIT) program and laboratories for Mechanical Engineering are in this building.
+This facility also houses The School of Allied Health Professions departments of Cardio-Respiratory Care Sciences and Health Information Management.
+The WRITE Center is also located here.

 The W. W. Lawson Agriculture Building is located on the north side of John A. Merritt Boulevard between the Davis Complex and the football stadium.
-The building contains classrooms and laboratories equipped for teaching and agricultural research.
+The building contains classrooms and laboratories equipped for agricultural teaching and research, as well as the NASA community education lab.

-The Jim Nance McCord Hall houses classrooms and laboratories for biological sciences and computer science, as well as faculty offices, the central offices of the Department of Biological Sciences and the Department of Computer Science, as well as the Academic Computing Center.
+The Jim Nance McCord Hall houses offices, classrooms and laboratories for the departments of Biological Sciences and Computer Science, as well as the Academic Computing Center.
 It is located directly west of the Library and north of the Clay Education Building.

-The Marie Brooks Strange Music Building, erected in 1968 and renovated in 2002 to include the new Performing Arts Building, contains the offices of the Department Heads and faculty of the Music and Communications Departments, classrooms, listening laboratories, studios for piano and instrumentation, an auditorium seating 400 and a recital hall seating 226.
+The Marie Brooks Strange Music Building, erected in 1968 and renovated in 2002 to include the new Performing Arts Building, contains the faculty and department offices for the Music and Communications departments, classrooms, listening laboratories, studios for piano and instrumentation, an auditorium seating 400, and a recital hall seating 226.
 It is located at the south end of the campus near 35th and Alameda.
+Also included are state-of-the-art theatre, radio, and television studio environments.

 The Andrew P. Torrence Engineering Building is located behind the Alger Boswell Science Complex.
-Its laboratories are equipped with up-to-date equipment for instruction and research in civil, mechanical, architectural and electrical engineering.
+Its classrooms and laboratories are equipped with up-to-date equipment for instruction and research in civil, mechanical, architectural and electrical engineering.
 The building was completed in 1982.

-The Harold M. Love (Learning Resources Center) informally known as "The Old Library," is the location for the Media Center which has multimedia study carrels available to students on an individual basis and an inventory of audio-visual equipment for loan to faculty for classroom use.
-The offices of the Academic Intervention Program, Developmental Studies, Academic Advisement, and Orientation, and the University Honors Program are in this building which also houses the campus radio station and a 300 seat auditorium.
+The Harold M. Love Learning Resources Center ("The Old Library") is the location for the Media Center, which has multimedia study carrels available to students on an individual basis and an inventory of audio-visual equipment for loan to faculty for classroom use.
+The offices of Academic Advisement, and Orientation, Title III, Events Management, and the University Honors Program are in this building, which also houses a 300-seat auditorium.

 The Queen Washington Health Service Building has facilities for complete examination and limited treatment for students.
-The Health Service staff includes two nurses and three physicians.
-The University Counseling Center occupies the 2nd floor where staff is available to provide individual and group counseling.
+The University Counseling Center occupies the 2nd floor, where staff is available to provide individual and group counseling.
 This facility is located north of Elliott Hall (the Women's Building).
+Also located in this facility are the offices of Internal Audit.